microsoft/fast/packages/web-components/fast-element/ARCHITECTURE.md

 #### HTML Binding Directives

-The `HTMLBindingDirective` applies bindings to items identified as various `TemplateValue` within the `html` tag template.
+The `HTMLBindingDirective` applies bindings to items identified as various `TemplateValue`s within the `html` tagged template.
 The `createHTML` step uses the factory associated with the binding to create strings in the markup using the factory's ID.

 ```mermaid
 flowchart TD